Azure/ResourceModules/docs/wiki/TestingUsage.md

 ```

-### Handling Resource IDs or Parameters that require or contain Subscription IDs
+### Handling Parameters that require or contain a value that should be tokenized

+The following scenarios are common to when to use a token value in the parameter file.
+Refer to [Pipeline Design](PipelinesDesign.md) for more details.

 - Scenarios where resources have dependencies on other resources, which may require to be linked using `resourceId` references.
 [Example](../../arm/Microsoft.Network/virtualNetworksResources/virtualNetworkPeerings/.parameters/parameters.json)